 In fact, Climate Feedback could function as an improvement over the comments section, a much-hated part of journalism that’s replaced the loved and largely lost tradition of full-on fact-checking.
 For New York Times climate reporter Justin Gillis, whose article on 2014’s record-breaking heat received high praise from Climate Feedback, the idea of annotation recalled a practice from his years at The Miami Herald in the 1980s, when editors would send daily feedback forms to experts asking for critiques of the paper’s stories.
 “We’ve seen some pretty serious misrepresentation of climate science in certain news outlets,” Gillis says.
 “I would hope those outlets would take the comments seriously.”

 That may be the critical part.
-There’s no obligation for journalists to pay any attention to what Climate Feedback—or any other commenter or letter-writer—has to say.
+There’s no obligation for journalists to pay any attention to what Climate Feedback–or any other commenter or letter-writer–has to say.
 That call still lies with editors.
 But Vincent hopes his tactic will encourage both journalists and scientists to be more critical in their work, and get them to listen to each other (while also informing the reader).
 “It’s not just one way,” Vincent says.
 “It’s not just scientists talking to journalists and telling them what is to be done.
-It’s also a process of learning, a process of interaction.”Laura Dattaro is a freelance reporter in New York with a focus on the environment and an interest in all things science.
+It’s also a process of learning, a process of interaction.”Laura Dattaro is a science journalist, writer, and producer based in New York.